-Day 1: International departure from London.
+International departure from London.
 Leave Marrakech and climb to Aremd (1,950m)

-Meet the rest of the team and a Charity Challenge representative at the airport for the long-awaited departure to Marrakech.
+Meet the rest of the team at the airport for the long-awaited departure to Marrakech.
 Upon arrival, the group will be met by a local guide and transferred through the valley of Ait Mizane to the hamlet of Imlil.
 Trekking begins straight away with a short walk uphill to Aremd on the foothills of Toubkal.
-Overnight here in a village house.
+(L, D)